-8.2 Visas for Students based off-campus visiting Preston campus
+82 Visas for Students based off-campus visiting Preston campus

-Off-campus students are those who are undertaking their research degree from a distance (normally overseas).
+Off-campus students are those who are undertaking their research degree from outside the UK.
 They will have a supervisory team comprising supervisors from UCLan and possibly one "local" supervisor.
-Off-campus students must be in regular and frequent contact with their supervisors, particularly the DofS, and are usually required to visit the University at least once per year.
+Off- campus students must be in regular and frequent contact with their supervisors, particularly the DofS, and are usually required to visit the University at least once peryear.